J0A000/clinicamedica_estudo/README.md

 A begginer developer

-- 🌱 Even after graduation I’m still learning **HTML, CSS, PHP, Javascript, Java, C, Phyton and Arduino**
+- 🌱 Even after graduation I’m still learning **HTML, CSS, PHP, Javascript, C, Phyton, Java and Arduino**
 - 📫 How to reach me

 Connect with me: https://github.com/J0A000